refuge/refuge.io/blog/_posts/2014-01-06-major-upgrade-of-rcouch-on-the-go.md

-Last year, I decided to merge rcouch 0.7x (current release) in Apache CouchDB. rcouch has been written/updated over 2 years with the help of Nicolas (@nrdufour) andothers, adding new features, trying some changes, sometimes rolling back to an old feature because of some bug discovered, sometimes just because another way to do the feature was found.
+Last year, I decided to merge rcouch 0.7x (current release) in Apache CouchDB. rcouch has been written/updated over 2 years with the help of Nicolas (@nrdufour) and others, adding new features, trying some changes, sometimes rolling back to an old feature because of some bug discovered, sometimes just because another way to do the feature was found.
 At some point some rewrite happened, merging some changes in an atomic way to become the current rcouch